higherkindness/mu-scala/docs/src/main/tut/patterns.md

 ### Runtime Implicits

-For the server bootstrapping, remember adding `frees-rpc-server` dependency to your build.
+For the server bootstrapping, remember adding `mu-rpc-server` dependency to your build.

 Now, we need to implicitly provide two things: